Duron Harmon

-Duron Harmon (born January 24, 1991) is an American football free safety for the Las Vegas Raiders of the National Football League (NFL).
-Drafted by the New England Patriots in the third round of the 2013 NFL Draft after playing college football at Rutgers, Harmon was nicknamed "the Closer" by fans and media for his ability to come up with late, game-sealing interceptions during his Patriots tenure.
-Harmon has also played for the Detroit Lions, and Atlanta Falcons.
+Duron Harmon (born January 24, 1991) is an American former professional football player who was a safety for 11 seasons in the National Football League (NFL).
+He was selected by the New England Patriots in the third round of the 2013 NFL draft after playing college football for the Rutgers Scarlet Knights, Harmon was nicknamed "the Closer" by fans and media for his ability to come up with late, game-sealing interceptions during his Patriots tenure.
+Harmon has also played for the Detroit Lions, Atlanta Falcons, Las Vegas Raiders, Chicago Bears and Cleveland Browns.

-Early years
+Early life

 Harmon was raised in Magnolia, Delaware.
 He attended Caesar Rodney High School in Camden, Delaware, and played high school football for the Caesar Rodney Riders.

 College career

-While attending Rutgers University, Harmon played for the Rutgers Scarlet Knights football team from 2009 to 2012.
+While attending Rutgers University, Harmon played for the Scarlet Knights from 2009 to 2012.
 Following his senior season in 2012, he was a first-team All-Big East Conference selection at safety and participated in the NFLPA Collegiate Bowl.

 Professional career

+Pre-draft

 Coming out of Rutgers, Harmon was not one of the 60 defensive backs to receive an invitation to the NFL Scouting Combine.
 On March 13, 2013, he was one of 17 prospects to attend Rutger's Pro day.
 Harmon performed all of the required combine and positional drills for scouts and team representatives from all 32 NFL teams.
 At the conclusion of the pre-draft process, Harmon was projected to be a seventh round pick or undrafted free agent by NFL draft experts and scouts.
 He was ranked the 16th best strong safety prospect in the draft by DraftScout.com.

 New England Patriots

 2013

-The New England Patriots selected Harmon in the third round, (91st overall) of the 2013 NFL Draft.
+The New England Patriots selected Harmon in the third round, (91st overall) of the 2013 NFL draft.
 He was the second defensive back selected by the Patriots in 2013, along with Logan Ryan (84th overall).
 The selection of Harmon by the Patriots in the third round surprised many draft evaluators and analysts and was seen as a reach.
 When his selection was announced, ESPN and the NFL Network failed to play his college highlights as typically done with draft announcements since they weren't expecting him to be drafted.

 On May 15, 2013, the New England Patriots signed Harmon to a four-year, $2.711 million contract that included a $533,600 signing bonus.

 Throughout training camp, he competed against Adrian Wilson, Steve Gregory, and Tavon Wilson for the job as the starting strong safety after it was left vacant by the departure of Patrick Chung.
 Head coach Bill Belichick named Harmon the backup strong safety behind Steve Gregory to start the regular season.